- Study at Deakin

 Postgraduate students wishing to undertake research and coursework in the specialist areas of Clinical, Forensic and Health can do so on the Melbourne Campus at Burwood.
 Students wishing to undertake research and coursework in the specialist areas of Industrial and Organisational can study at the Melbourne Campus at Burwood or for Clinical Psychology students can study at the Geelong Waterfront Campus.
 Higher degrees by research can be undertaken on any campus.

 There are a number of degrees in which you can study Psychology at Deakin University, and information about them is available on the Faculty's courses webpage.
-You may also like to download a brochure containing general information about undergraduate and fourth-year courses at Deakin, or the pathway opportunities for studies in psychology.
+You may also like to download a brochure containing general information about undergraduate courses, fourth-year courses, and postgraduate courses at Deakin.

 A number of Psychology units are available off-campus, and are identified by an 'X' in the unit description in the handbook.
 If you are planning to study off-campus, you will find some useful information about resources available to you through the Off-campus student orientation.